Lisbon, Portugal skyline view over Rossio Square.

 Bedroom, Lisboa Carmo Hotel

-Just down the road from this lovely square you’ll find the delightful Casa Balthazar, which has a rooftop hot tub with views of Lisbon and a small pool in the garden.
+Just down the road from this lovely square you’ll find this delightful hotel, which has a rooftop hot tub with views of Lisbon and a small pool in the garden.
 The luxurious self-catering apartments are the kind of place you don’t want to leave and breakfasts are sourced from Confeitaria Nacional, one of Lisbon’s oldest bakeries.
 Click to check prices and rooms at Casa Balthazar

-If they’re fully booked or your budget doesn’t stretch that far, try Apartments in Chiado.
+If you’d prefer a well equipped apartment with natural light and spacious living areas then this could be for you.
 They have a lift and air-conditioning and some of the rooms have wonderful views.
 Click to see available apartments.

-Dear Lisbon Palace Chiado Suites is a collection of spacious suites in a renovated 18th century palace.
+Choose from one of the spacious, elegantly decorated suites in this renovated 18th century palace, which is slightly off the main drag and therefore quieter.
 Try to book a room with river views if you can.

 Why stay in Lisbon’s Baixa neighbourhood